Prelaw (Political Science & History)

 - Study in Washington, D.C.: Earn college credit and gain an insider’s understanding of the American political system through The Washington Center’s Inside Washington Program.

 - 3 + 3 Program with Duquesne University School of Law: Earn your bachelor’s and your law degree in 6 years.
 Students who take advantage of this 3 + 3 program complete 3 years of prelaw study at Seton Hill.
 Then, once academic and LSAT requirements are met, students are admitted for 3 years of study in the Duquesne University School of Law.
 (This program leads to 2 degrees, one from Seton Hill and one from Duquesne.)
-Find out more here.
+Find out more about the 3 + 3 Program with Duquesne

 - Relevant internships in local and regional law firms, nonprofits and government agencies.